stemangiola/RNAseq-noise-model/dev/AGENDA_MEETING.md

 5) Estimated submission time
 6) Models divergencies and tree depth limits, identifying the problems
 7) What comparison algorithms should we use
+8) How do I use sharepoint properly?
+I am only able to download a few files at a time... (probably just missing something basic)
+9) SBC & checking the models work as intended